 The whole plant is edible i.e. leafs, flowers in salads and the tubers can be eaten raw all winter fresh from the garden.
 They have a similar texture as radish with a unique peppery flavor.

-1x Tuber SOLD OUT
+2 Tubers SOLD OUT

-3x Tubers SOLD OUT
+4 +1 Free Tubers SOLD OUT

 It is a tuberous nasturtium very well suited to our cold temperate maritime climate in Ireland.
 In spring, when it’s still cold and not much else is growing, mashua takes off to an early start and it almost takes over the place with it’s climbing shoots.
 In fall it flowers and retracts back into fresh tuberous stored underground for the winter well protected from the frost.
 No artificial storage and replanting required, same as the potato and the oca when using wood chip mulch.
 In our gardens they have been coming back year after year more vigorous.